Release Process

 Before creating a release:

-• All tests pass (bun run typecheck, bun run build)
+• All tests pass (bun run check, bun run build)

 • All commits follow conventional format